Get E-Book

 console.log(bytes.byteLength);

 The result is a Uint8Array.
-The encoding is UTF-8.
-That pairs cleanly with web APIs that expect typed arrays or web streams of bytes.
+That works well with web APIs that expect typed arrays or byte streams.

 const decoder = new TextDecoder('utf-8');